-In order to further the objective of eliminating scholastic dishonesty, the University has a student code of conduct at http://www.utdallas.edu/deanofstudents/titlev/.
+In order to further the objective of eliminating scholastic dishonesty, the University has a student code of conduct at https://policy.utdallas.edu/pdf/utdsp5003.
 Students enrolling in the course are bound by this policy.
-Any suspected cases of scholastic dishonesty will be passed along to the Office of Judicial Affairs.
+Any suspected cases of scholastic dishonesty will be passed along to the Office of Community Standards and Conduct.